-Having understood the challenges Herts Independent Living Service were facing we helped them to build a business case with real world data, enabling them to rollout electrification of their fleet with full confidence
+Having understood the challenges HILS were facing, we helped them to build a business case with real world data, enabling them to rollout electrification of their fleet with full confidence.

 About Herts Independent Living Service

-Herts Independent Living Services operates a 7-days-a-week ‘meals on wheels’ service within Hertfordshire, alongside other business offerings.
+HILS operates a seven days a week ‘meals on wheels’ service within Hertfordshire, alongside other services.

-Our clients objectives in this instance were twofold:
+Our clients objectives in this instance were two-fold:

-- To simultaneously reduce fleet operational costs.
+- To simultaneously reduce fleet operational costs

 Our Solution - EVolve

-We undertook an assessment using real world vehicle data from telematics installed in HILS vehicles and modelled how EVs would have performed under the same conditions.
+We undertook an assessment using real world vehicle data from telematics installed in HILS vehicles, and modelled how EVs would have performed under the same conditions.
 This approach ensures that the findings and recommendations accurately reflect the normal business operations of the HILS fleet.

-The key figures from the telematics showed that on on a monthly basis, even at the low mileage rates, the Nissan Leaf was saving HILS around £55 a month, and was costing them as little as £20 per week to run (even when including vehicle servicing and Road Tax costs).
+The key findings from the telematics reports showed that the Nissan Leaf typically travelled less than 20 miles a day, which is less than 25% of the total range.
+Even with these low mileage rates, this EV was saving HILS around £55 per month, and costing as little as £20 per week to run.
+This is even when including vehicle servicing and Road Tax costs.

 In addition to lower running and maintenance costs, EVs are exempt from the congestion charge - saving an additional £250 per month.
 This accumulates to more than £2,650 per year, a substantial saving made by simply making the transition to an EV.